ruyameltem/imaging_rig/README.md

 <p>A short video from an experiment: <a title="Performing an experiment" href="https://gitlab.com/ruyameltem/imaging_rig/-/blob/master/Performing%20an%20experiment.mp4">Performing an experiment</a></p>

 <h3 style="text-align: justify;">Software</h3>

+<p>To view, edit, and run a Python script, you can use the Thonny which is an integrated development environment (IDE).
+It is already pre-installed on the Raspberry Pi.
+Check out the link for the helpful video: <a title="Raspberry Pi OS - Get Started with Thonny IDE" href="https://www.youtube.com/watch?v=GssM7hkwJrc" target="_blank" rel="noopener">Raspberry Pi OS - Get Started with Thonny IDE</a></p>

 <p>If you want to update Python and your Raspberry Pi, make sure you type and run the following separately in the command section:</p>
 <p>1 - sudo apt update</p>